GDGAlgiers/GDGAlgiers/bootcamps 2022/introduction to python/README.md

 # introduction to Python session

-youn can find the slides of this session in this folder.
+you can find the slides of this session in this folder.